ShishirPatil/gorilla/README.md

 ## Project Roadmap

+In the near future, we plan to release the following:

 - [X] Dataset and Eval Code
-- [X] Opening up the API Zoo for contributions from community
+- [X] Opening up the APIZoo for contributions from community
 - [] Hosted Gorilla LLM chat for HF model APIs [May 27, 2023]
 - [] Release weights for HF model APIs [May 27, 2023]
-- [] Run Gorilla LLM locally [May 27, 2023]
+- [] Run Gorilla LLM locally [May 28, 2023]
 - [] Release weights for all APIs from APIBench [May 28, 2023]
-- [] Train a model with first batch of community contributed APIs from API Zoo [May 30, 2023]
+- [] Train a model with first batch of community contributed APIs from APIZoo [Jun 5, 2023]
-- [] Release training code [May 31, 2023]
+- [] Release training code [Jun 5, 2023]
+- [] Train SOTA Gorilla LLM with expanded APIBench and APIZoo :rocket:

 Propose a new task you would like to work on :star_struck:

 ## Citation

+If you use Gorilla or APIBench, please cite our paper:

 ```text
 @article{patil2023gorilla,
   title={Gorilla: Large Language Model Connected with Massive APIs},